neu-spiral/MarkovType/README.md

 This repository includes the code used in our work:

-> Sunger E., Bicer, Y., Erdogmus, Imbiriba, T., "MarkovType: A Markov Decision Process Strategy for Non-invasive BCI Systems", Proceedings of the AAAI Conference on Artificial Intelligence, 2025.
+> Sunger, E., Bicer, Y., Erdogmus, D., & Imbiriba, T. (2025).
+MarkovType: A Markov Decision Process Strategy for Non-Invasive Brain-Computer Interfaces Typing Systems.
+Proceedings of the AAAI Conference on Artificial Intelligence.

-Please cite this paper ([preprint](https://arxiv.org/pdf/2412.15862)) if you intend to use this code for your research.
+Please cite this ([paper]([https://arxiv.org/pdf/2412.15862](https://ojs.aaai.org/index.php/AAAI/article/view/35064))) if you intend to use this code for your research.

 This work proposes a Markov Decision Process for non-invasive BCI typing systems (MarkovType) and formulate the BCI typing procedure as a Partially Observable Markov Decision Process (POMDP), incorporating the typing